6.8. Current Issues: Police Shootings

 Tiffany Morey

 Police departments cannot comment because they may genuinely not know the entire story.
 Police unions are there to protect officers, and the officers need time between the shooting and when they are required to write the police report on the incident and answer questions about the shooting for a variety of reasons.
 Therefore, directly after the shooting, when the media or the general public wants answers, there might not be any answers known to give.
-However, this immediately reads as the department has something to hide.
+However, this immediately reads as if the department has something to hide.
 Whether that is true does not matter in the eyes of many.
-An investigation must occur before the department can make a formal statement, and release body camera or dash mounted camera footage and information about the shooting.
+An investigation must occur before the department can make a formal statement, and release body camera or dash-mounted camera footage and information about the shooting.
 All too often though, this information comes too late.

 One case that signifies this all too well is the officer-involved shooting and killing of Michael Brown, in Ferguson, Missouri.
 [1]